pcmihnea/HA_WMR500/README.md

 One notable example is a hint given by string at address `0x80051ad8` - `Starting WICED v3.5.2`, which mentions the library used for network protocols - although deprecated around 2017, [backups](https://community.infineon.com/t5/Wi-Fi-Combo/WICED-Studio-5-2-0-has-been-released/td-p/74554s) could still be available.
 - Using the library source files, one may cross-reference the function structures of known libraries to the disassembled code (which may not contain useful debug symbols such as function names).
 - Another method of understanding the inner workings is through blind debugging of the firmware dump image - if a variable (or function) is found to be of interest, one may set a breakpoint on it to evaluate it's value (or call context).
-- Finally, due to the design of the firmware, debugging printout is available via the hardware serial port (3.3V-only), accessible on-board the WMR500 through the `ML_TX`/`ML_RX` pins.
+- Finally, due to the design of the firmware, debugging printout is available via the hardware serial port (3.3V-only), accessible on-board the WMR500 through the `ML_TX` pin.

 # Who/where/when?
-All the reverse-engineering, development, integration, and documentation efforts are based on the latest software and hardware versions available at the time of writing (March 2023), and licensed under the GNU General Public License v3.0.
+All the reverse-engineering, development, integration, and documentation efforts are based on the latest software and hardware versions available at the time of writing (May 2023), and licensed under the GNU General Public License v3.0.